-That's exactly what Facebook user Luke Ireland recommends, who posted this handy (get it?!) pic of just how you can target pesky hay fever using the power and pressure of reflexology.
+That's exactly what Facebook user Luke Ireland recommends, who posted this picture of just how you can target pesky hay fever using the power and pressure of reflexology.

 Hay fever symptoms occur because when pollen enters the body, your immune system can think it's under attack and release the chemical histamine - the symptoms of which are just like a cold.

 It's thought that by applying pressure through reflexology, you can help reduce inflammation and therefore start to breathe more easily.
 Worth a try!